aradi/fortyxima/doc/devel/guide/gitworkflow.rst

    You always have to create an extra branch derived from `develop`, if you develop a new feature.
 You should never work on the develop branch directly, or merge anything from your feature branches into it.
-Its only purpose is to mirror the status of the official develop branch.
+Its only purpose is to mirror the status of the upstream develop branch.

 #.
 Develop your new feature in your local branch.
 Make check-ins, whenever
    it seems to be logical and useful::